-: DI and HDI
+: In this figure, DITPEF and its relation with HDI have been analysed.
+The main goal of this figure is to understand the general trends of countries, shown by the “dark” areas of the charts.
+As can be seen, in Period 1 the only “dark” area is in the dependent (red) zone, while in Period 3 and Period 4, new “dark” areas appear in the absolutely decoupled (green) zone.

 Figure 5 has been created by zooming into Figure 4 in order to better understand the countries that could serve as a reference for “best practice” countries, with an HDI value between 0.8 and 1.0 and a Decoupling Index between 90º and 180º, manifesting an absolute decoupling.